Wednesday, October 28, 2015

 Chuckie Egg II

-My fave Speccy game!
+My favourite Speccy game!

 After playing the Atari ST version of Jet Set Willy, I remembered that we had another 8-Bit platformer by Lothlorien called Chuckie Egg 2.
 This made me incredibly happy because I love the ZX Spectrum original and I even spent hundreds (thousands?!) of hours exploring and mapping its immense and whacky world that was fascinating.